monipek/Forage_TATADataVisualisationTask/README.md

 ### 4. Global Demand Heatmap

+Business Question:
+The CEO is looking to gain insights on the demand for their products.
+He wants to look at all countries and see which regions have the greatest demand for their products.
+Once the CEO gets an idea of the regions that have high demand, he will initiate an expansion strategy which will allow the company to target these areas and generate more business from these regions.
+He wants to view the entire data on a single view without the need to scroll or hover over the data points to identify the demand.
+There is no need to show data for the United Kingdom as the CEO is more interested in viewing the countries that have expansion opportunities.

+Visualisation and Insights:
 - A color-coded world map visualising revenue concentration with labels of revenue in each country.
 - Classified markets by colour, showing clearly where demand is the highest and lowest.
 - Insight: Exploring localised fulfilment centres in top demand countries to reduce shipping costs.